 - You sign off.
 After signing shipping documents and other legal paperwork, we remove and transport your chemicals for disposal.

-If your laboratory, hospital, school, medical facility, or manufacturing company has hazardous chemical waste laying around, that’s a big problem.
-To inquire about our chemical lab pack services, please contact us today.
+If your laboratory, hospital, school, medical facility, or manufacturing company has unmanaged hazardous chemical waste, you are out of compliance.